Governor of Hawaii: Authority

 The governor and lieutenant governor (running together on the same ticket) are the only two elected statewide executive officers in Hawaii.
-All other statewide executives (attorney general, auditor, etc.) are appointed by either the governor or the state legislature.
+All other statewide executives (such as attorney general, auditor) are appointed by either the governor or the state legislature.

 Also, the governor of Hawaii has wide-reaching authority comparably stronger than the other governors in the Union; administrative powers are more centralized than that of most other states with little authority devolved to the counties, and unlike other states there are no local school districts.
 Included within the governor's sphere of jurisdiction is the power to appoint all judges of the various courts within the Hawaiian judicial system, subject to Senatorial approval.

 The state of Hawaii does not have fixed cabinet positions and departments.
-By law, the governor of Hawaii has the power to create their cabinet and departments as needed as long as the executive department is composed of no more than twenty bodies and cabinet members.
+By law, the governor of Hawaii has the power to create their cabinet and departments as needed, as long as the executive department is composed of no more than twenty bodies and cabinet members.
 The governor of Hawaii is also empowered to remove cabinet officers at will, with the exception of the attorney general of Hawaii, who must be removed by an act of the Hawaii State Senate.

 Residence

-The governor of Hawaii's official residence was Washington Place, a mansion that was once a minor royal palace of Queen Liliʻuokalani and her husband, Prince Consort John Owen Dominis.
+The governor of Hawaii's official residence previously was Washington Place, a mansion that was once a minor royal palace of Queen Liliʻuokalani and her husband, Prince Consort John Owen Dominis.
 The mansion is located across the street from the Hawaii State Capitol, where the Office of the Governor is located, and is accessed from the Capitol through underground passages beneath Beretania Street in downtown Honolulu.
 Befitting of its history as a former royal palace, the governors of Hawaii have entertained royal families from around the world at Washington Place including Queen Elizabeth II and Emperors Hirohito and Akihito.

 In 2001, the new mansion for the governor was built on the grounds of Washington Place, after the state decided to turn Washington Place into a museum, an idea supported by then-Governor Benjamin J. Cayetano and family.
-This new mansion: Hale Kia Aina was completed in 2002 and Cayetano became the first governor to live in it for a few days before leaving office.
+This new mansion, Hale Kia Aina, was completed in 2002.
+Cayetano became the first governor to live in it for a few days before leaving office.
 His successor, Governor Linda Lingle, became the first governor to begin a term in the new mansion.
 Despite the building of this new mansion, Washington Place remains the official residence of the governor and is still used for state dinners and other official functions.